-As a partner in wellness and health, David York Agency is here to help our clients through the coming months of winter.
+As a partner in wellness and health, David York Agency is here to help our clients in Todt Hill.
+We can help you through the coming months of winter.
 We understand if you or a loved one are experiencing symptoms of Seasonal Affective Disorder.
-Contact us at 718.376.7755 where we can provide a free consultation to help you with a qualified caregiver who can keep your symptoms in check.
+Contact us at 718.376.7755 where we can provide a free phone consultation to help you with a qualified caregiver who can help keep your symptoms in check.

 If you’d like to hear more from us, please like us on Facebook or follow us on Twitter, or LinkedIn.
 For more information, or to talk to us about how we can help you, please contact us.
 It is our pleasure to serve you.